MrMEEE/awx-build/installguide.md

 # Install AWX Community Edition (RPM)

+**Now updated to the newest release of AWX (python3 and PostgreSQL 10), please be adviced that this has not been firmly tested, yet..**

 **Caveats/TODO List**
 * Firewall rules has still not been created, so you'll have to make your own or disable the firewall...
 * Backup/Restore scripts